iqnite/CubeFlyer/README.md

 Click or press <kbd>Space</kbd> to jump.

-Don't bump into the green pipes.
+Don't bump into the orange lava pipes.

 The pipes get narrower as you approach them.